 Mr Davis has worked extensively with clients in developing and implementing internal compliance programmes, conducting due diligence on third parties, assessing compliance risks in merger and acquisition contexts, and auditing and evaluating the effectiveness of compliance processes.
 Additionally, Mr Davis focuses his practice on a range of other issues relating to structuring and regulating international trade and investment transactions.

-International anti-corruption efforts continue to attract attention from companies, investors and governments of both exporting and host countries, and, in many places, populations in general.
-The problems of endemic corruption have been prominent factors in political upheavals experienced by countries such as South Africa, Malaysia, Israel, Pakistan and Bulgaria - all of which are investigating or have convicted current or former heads of government for corruption.
-The United States, generally seen as an anti-corruption leader, experienced political discord over perceived domestic corruption under the Trump administration not seen since the era of the 1970s 'Watergate' scandals.
+International anti-corruption efforts continue to attract attention from companies, investors and governments of both exporting and host countries and, in many places, populations in general.
+The problems of endemic corruption have been prominent factors in political upheavals experienced by countries such as South Africa, Malaysia, Israel and Peru - all of which are investigating or have convicted current or former heads of government for corruption.
+Indeed, on 22 August 2022, former Malaysian Prime Minister Najib Razak lost his final appeal on his corruption-related conviction and began serving his jail sentence.
+The United States, generally seen as an anti-corruption leader, experienced political discord over perceived domestic corruption during the Trump administration not seen since the era of the 1970s Watergate scandals.
 Even governments with less accountability to voters, such as those in China and Russia, evidence anxiety that corruption undermines their authority.
-On the economics side, in 2018 the World Economic Forum estimated that the annual cost of corruption is roughly 5 per cent of the total global GDP - a figure that translated at that time to be about US\$2.6 trillion.